The Natural

 The Natural is a 1952 novel about baseball by Bernard Malamud, and is his debut novel.
 The story follows Roy Hobbs, a baseball prodigy whose career is sidetracked after being shot by a woman whose motivation remains mysterious.
 The story mostly concerns his attempts to return to baseball later in life, when he plays for the fictional New York Knights with his self-made bat "Wonderboy".

-Based upon the bizarre shooting incident and subsequent comeback of Philadelphia Phillies player Eddie Waitkus, the story of Roy Hobbs takes some poetic license and embellishes what was truly a strange, but memorable, account of a career lost too soon.
-Apart from the fact that both Waitkus and fictional Hobbs were shot by women, there are few if any other similarities.
-It has been alternately suggested by historian Thomas Wolf that the shooting incident might have been inspired by Chicago Cubs shortstop Billy Jurges, who was shot by a showgirl with whom he was romantically linked, but there has been no evidence to support this claim.
+Based loosely on the shooting incident and subsequent comeback of Philadelphia Phillies player Eddie Waitkus, the story of Roy Hobbs takes some poetic license and embellishes what was a memorable account of a career lost too soon.
+Apart from both Waitkus and Hobbs being shot by women in a Chicago hotel room (obsessed women they didn't know), there are few other similarities.
+It has been alternately suggested by historian Thomas Wolf that the shooting incident might have been inspired by Chicago Cubs shortstop Billy Jurges, who was shot by a showgirl with whom he was romantically linked, but Wolf offered no evidence to support this claim.

 A film adaptation, The Natural, starring Robert Redford as Roy Hobbs, was released in 1984.
+In contrast to the film's ending, the novel features a much more bleak ending.